Abergil crime family: Plea agreements

 Moshe Malul pleaded guilty to a charge of racketeering conspiracy, admitting to conspiracy to commit murder and conspiracy to import the drug Ecstasy to the U.S. In his plea agreement, he acknowledged that as part of the Abergil crime family, he hired members of the Vineland Boyz street gang based in North Hollywood, to kill Sami Atias in retaliation for stealing Ecstasy that belonged to the Abergil organization.
 He was sentenced to 15 years in prison on 21 June 2012 with credit for time served.
 He was also ordered to serve three years under supervised release after his release from federal prison.

 Israel Ozifa pleaded guilty to a charge of conspiracy to import Ecstasy pills from Belgium into the United States.
-He was sentenced to eight years in federal prison on 18 July 2012 with credit for time served.
+He was sentenced to eight years in federal prison on 18 July 2012, with credit for time served.
 He was also ordered to serve three years under supervised release after his release from federal prison.
 According to the prosecution, Ozifa was an "important, trusted and, most important, productive member" of the organization, while Ozifa's attorney said his client was "really the running dog" of the Abergil family and only followed orders.

-On 8 January 2013 Sasson Barashy was found guilty of racketeering conspiracy and was sentenced to four and a half years in prison with credit for time served.
+On 8 January 2013, Sasson Barashy was found guilty of racketeering conspiracy and was sentenced to four and a half years in prison with credit for time served.
 He was also ordered to serve three years under supervised release after his release from federal prison.

+On 16 November 2021, Itzhak Abergil was convicted by the Tel Aviv District Court - along with others in the organization - of three acts of murder, heading a crime organization, and other crimes.
+This was one of the largest criminal trials in the history of the State of Israel, known as "case 512".
+On 28 June 2022 Abergil was sentenced to three life sentences in prison and an additional 30 years in prison.